 How to make the most out of a general contractor visit

 Having a general contractor visit your property is an excellent opportunity to get to know them on a personal level.
 During this time, you can ask them questions about how they would envision completing your project.

 In order to make the most of the visit, we recommend preparing a list of questions you’d like to ask them.
 Asking the same questions to different contractors will also help highlight the differences between how each contractor operates.
-For many Billdr clients, price is not always the most important factor in selecting a general contractor, so asking a broad range of questions will help you later on as you evaluate your options.
+Although price is an important element, it should not be the sole determining factor in choosing a general contractor.
+Ultimately, construction work is not a commodity, so asking a broad range of questions will help you better evaluate your options.